-"I have not hitherto found it necessary to state," continued Wacousta, his brow lowering with fierce and gloomy thought, "that more than once, latterly, on my return from the oasis, which was usually at a stated hour, I had observed a hunter hovering near the end of the ledge, yet quickly retreating as I advanced.
-There was something in the figure of this man that recalled to my recollection the form of your father; but ever, on my return to quarters, I found him in uniform, and exhibiting any thing but the appearance of one who had recently been threading his weary way among rocks and fastnesses.
-Besides, the improbability of this fact was so great, that it occupied not my attention beyond the passing moment.
-On the present occasion, however, I saw the same hunter, and was more forcibly than ever struck by the resemblance to my friend.
-Prior to my quitting the point where I had liberated your mother from the netting, I had, in addition to the disguise of the cloak, found it necessary to make some alteration in the arrangement of her hair; the redundancy of which, as it floated gracefully over her polished neck, was in itself sufficient to betray her sex.
-With this view I had removed her plumed bonnet.
-It was the first time I had seen her without it; and so deeply impressed was I by the angel like character of the extreme feminine beauty she, more than ever, then exhibited, that I knelt in silent adoration for some moments at her feet, my eyes and countenance alone expressing the fervent and almost holy emotion of my enraptured soul.

-"Immediately we pursued our course; and after an hour's rather laborious exertion, at length emerged from the succession of glens and rocks that lay in our way; when skirting the valley in which the town was situated, we finally reached the cottage where I had secured my lodging.
-Previous to entering it, I had told your mother, that for the few hours that would intervene before the marriage ceremony could be performed, I should, by way of lulling the curiosity of her hostess, introduce her as a near relative of my own.
-This I did accordingly; and, having seen that every thing was comfortably arranged for her convenience, and recommending her strongly to the care of the old woman, I set off once more in search of the chaplain of the regiment.
+"I have not hitherto found it necessary to state tinued Wacousta, his brow lowering with fierd gloomy thought, "that more than once latterly, return from the oasis, which was usually at a stated I had observed a hunter hovering near the end ledge, yet quickly retreating as I advanced.
+The something in the figure of this man that recalled recollection the form of your father; but ever return to quarters I found him in uniform, and exh anything but the appearance of one who had recent treading his weary way among rocks and fast Besides, the improbability of this fact was so gre it occupied not my attention beyond the passing m On the present occasion, however, I saw the same and was more forcibly than ever struck by the blance to my friend.
+Prior to my quitting the where I had liberated your mother from the ne had, in addition to the disguise of the cloak, for necessary to make some alteration in the arrangen her hair; the redundancy of which, as it floated fully over her polished neck, was in itself suffic betray her sex.
+With this view I had remove plumed bonnet.
+It was the first time I had seen he out it, and so deeply impressed was I by the ans character of the extreme feminine beauty she, mor ever, then exhibited, that I knelt in silent adorati some moments at her feet, my eyes and countenance expressing the fervent and almost holy emotion enraptured soul.
+"Immediately we pursued our course, and, a ring to Provitaking.
+Your rom her cont the union of rine influence, ach.
+Throwach, which I had ow me closely to state," conth fierce and tterly, on my a stated hour. ne end of the 1.
+There was ecalled to my t ever on my and exhibiting l recently been nd fastnesses. so great that ssing moment. e same hunter. by the resemng the point the netting loak, found it rrangement of floated gracef sufficient to removed her seen her with the angel-like she, more than adoration for ntenance alone and, after an motion of my hour's rather laborious exertion, at length emerged from the succession of glens and rocks that lay in our way; when, skirting the valley in which the town was situated, we finally reached the cottage where I had secured my lodging.
+Previous to entering it I had told your mother that for the few hours that would intervene before the marriage ceremony could be performed I should, by way of lulling the curiosity of her hostess, introduce her as a near relative of my own.
+This I did accordingly; and having seen that everything was comfortably arranged for her convenience, and recommending her strongly to the care of the old woman, I set off once more in search of the chaplain of the regiment.
 Before I could reach his residence, however, I was met by a sergeant of my company, who came running towards me, evidently with some intelligence of moment.
-He stated, that my presence was required without delay.
-The readiers, with the senior subaltern, were in orders for detachment for an aportant service; and considerable displeasure had been manifested by the colonel at my absence, especially as of late I had greatly neglected my military duties.
-He had been looking for me every where, he said, but without success, when Ensign de Haldimar had pointed out to him in what direction it was likely I might be found.
+He stated that my presence was required without delay.
+The Grenadiers with the senior subaltern were in orders for detachment for an important service, and considerable displeasure had been manifested by the colonel at my absence, especially as of late I had greatly neglected my military duties.
+He had been looking for erywhere, he said, but without success, when Ensig Haldimar had pointed out to him in what direction , was likely I might be found.